310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 Kanata's home is isolated—I felt like I was living the life of Urashima Tarou when he stayed in the Dragon Palace.[^2]
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 fufufu\~ sea breams and flounders showed him a dance~[^3] <em>puka puka\~♪</em>
 {% endbubble %}

 {% bubble Chiaki %}
-Hehe.
+Heheh.
 The people in his home treat him very preciously, like a god, so they didn't like it when he was around me…

 …Did I end up causing you trouble, Kanata?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 not at all~ it would have been much more troublesome if you died from illness. let me save you every once in a while… hero~♪
 {% endbubble %}